 Located on the southern coast of Spain, Algeciras is the largest urban area on the Bay of Gibraltar, and is steeped in history.
-A …
+A richly cultural area …

-Long renowned as a playground for the rich and famous, Marbella remains a chic, cosmopolitan yet accessible destination for those …
+Long renowned as a playground for the rich and famous, Marbella remains a chic, cosmopolitan yet accessible destination for those considering holidays …

-Nerja is a thriving tourist resort in the east of the Costa del Sol region, around thirty miles from Malaga airport – itself a s…
+Nerja is a thriving tourist resort in the east of the Costa del Sol region, around thirty miles from Malaga airport – which itself a short flight from …

 Known locally as 'The Port', Puerto Banus is one of the most exclusive resorts in the entirety of the Costa del Sol.
 A short distance away from the gl …